The future of gaming is in the palm of your hand. Mobile gaming trends reveal a bright future!

 Augmented reality has been a dream for gamers since the dawn of time.
 Since the very first pixelated game, gamers have desired a fully immersive experience that blends fiction with reality.
 Enter AR gaming and the virtual integrates with the real world.
 Gamers want immersion and AR provides this by the truckload!

-AR games are typically represented as a virtual reality where game elements are superimposed into the real environment depicted through your device’s camera.
+AR games are typically represented as a virtual reality where game elements are superimposed into the real environment depicted through a device's camera.
 Some AR games make extensive use of real-world elements to build a virtual environment.
 Just look to Pokémon GO or the string of “Laser Tag” styled games such as Reality Clash.
-Mobile gaming will and must transcend the mere device screen and will integrate into our lives.
+It seems almost inevtiable that mobile gaming will transcend smartphone screens, branching out into our lives.

 “91% of the 4.5 billion global internet users use mobile devices… While the global gaming market is estimated at a whopping $152 billion with 45% of the market coming from mobile gaming”